zodiac12k/kubeutils/README.md

 ## kubecm

+`kubecm` is called kubernetes config manager or kubernetes config merger.

 ### Why this utility is born?

 If you download the kubeconfig via ibmcloud cli `ibmcloud cs cluster-config CLUSTER_NAME`, you can export only one kubernetes config.